Knightrider7660/javascript/calculator_1/readme.md

 Calculator
 =============================
 A simple calculator with on-click event.
-With extra JavaScript code.
+Without extra JavaScript code.
 Try to learn with fun.